-The SEP Practices Library contains practice recommendations that instructors can use in their courses to bolster student engagement and increase equity in academic outcomes.
+The Classroom Practices Library contains practice recommendations that instructors can use in their courses to bolster student engagement and increase equity in academic outcomes.
 The following practice recommendations are designed to engender student trust in the instructional team by affirming the use of fair instructional and evaluation practices.
 To view the practices organized by other social-psychological constructs, click here.

 Policy Review: Student-Centered Course Policies: A step-by-step guide for crafting course policies that promote equity and acknowledge and accommodate the lived experiences of diverse student populations